 5.694 The site is a greenfield site, mostly orchards, measuring approximately 4.56 hectares gross.
 The site forms part of Downingbury Farm, which has a farm shop on land adjacent to the site where there are also a small number of residential properties, conversions of former agricultural buildings.
 To the south east of the site is the Hospice in the Weald.
-There is existing residential development located to the south and along Maidstone Road, which runs adjacent to the south west.
+There is existing residential development located to the south and along Maidstone Road, which runs adjacent to the eastern boundary of the site.
+Further residential properties are located to the south west.